Actions and Detail Panel

-$120 Includes all training, continental breakfast, buffet lunch and the following 6 hours of Continuing Education Credits.
+$120 Includes all training, continental breakfast, buffet lunch and 6 hours of Continuing Education Credits.
 Mental Health America of NKY & SWOH maintains responsibility for this program and its content.
 Mental Health America of NKY & SWOH is approved #RCST111001 by the State Of Ohio Counseling, Social Worker, Marriage and Family Board as a sponsor for continuing education for counselors, social workers and marriage and family therapy.
 KY Board of Social Work Continuing education sponsorship number KBSWSP2015030.

 Mental Health America of Northern Kentucky & Southwest Ohio presents: